CesarChaMal/squash/README.md

 ## Gameplay

-As per traditional *breakout* player must destroy all enemies (tomatoes in this case), to progress to next level.
+As per traditional *breakout* player must destroy all enemies (tomatoes in this case) to progress to next level.
 Unfortunately, at the moment only one level exists.

 To destroy an enemy player must hit it with a ball witch bounces all over the screen.
 If ball hits the ground player looses one life, but not a progress of the level.
-Some, balls have resistance, thus needs more hits to be destroyed.
+Some balls have resistance, thus needs more hits to be destroyed.

-For each destroyed tomato, player gets some points.
+For each destroyed tomato player gets some points.

 ## Further work